Planning and Design

 A duct air leakage test shall not be required where the ducts and air handlers are located entirely within the building thermal envelope.

-[New Exception added to 2018 IECC/IRC] A duct air leakage test shall not be required for ducts serving heat or energy recovery ventilators that are not integrated with ducts serving heating or cooling systems.
+[New Exception added to 2018 and 2021 IECC/IRC] A duct air leakage test shall not be required for ducts serving heat or energy recovery ventilators that are not integrated with ducts serving heating or cooling systems.

 A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
 [Because the ducts will be installed outside the building thermal envelope, this exception would not apply.]